 You can visit the pyramids and take a selfie with the Sphinx, go on a Nile cruise, camel trek in the desert, scuba dive the Red Sea, learn to kitesurf, go sandboarding, drive a quad in the mountains, hike amazing canyons, visit colorful bazaars, drink tea with Bedouins in an oasis, freedive the Blue Hole, you name it.
-Must I say more?

 7. The Beaches

 Egypt has some of the most amazing beaches in the world and the best thing is that most of them are almost empty.

 Whether you’re into all-inclusive resort life (Marsa Alam) or prefer laid-back, simple huts in Sinai, there’s something for everyone.

 Ok, this is one of the obvious reasons to visit Egypt, but it can’t be left out.
 Discover the majesty and incredible stories of ancient Egypt at the pyramids, museums and countless temples all over Egypt.